Lulani Faucets Review & Rating Updated: July 7, 2025

 The newer faucet construction method, and almost certainly the wave of the future, is called "core and shell".
 The water channel is provided by the core components, typically consisting of copper or composite tubes that are guaranteed to be lead-free.
 This core is then concealed inside the decorative outer shell that provides the faucet's shape and style.
 Because it never touches water, the shell can be made of leaded brass, and because it is not subject to water pressure, it does not need to be structural and can be made of much thinner material.

 The technology is actually not all that new.
 Wall-mounted faucets have always been core and shell.
-The core (usually called the "valve") is mounted in the wall and the shell (called the "trim") conceals the core.
-What's new is that the technique is now being applied to faucets other than wall-mounts, and the core, rather than being brass is some other lead-free metal, usually copper or a zinc alloy, and some companies are experimenting with composite cores, eliminating metal entirely.
+The core (usually called the "valve") is mounted in the wall, and the shell (called the "trim") conceals the core.
+What's new is that the technique is now being applied to faucets other than wall-mounts, and the core, rather than being brass, is some other lead-free metal, usually copper or a zinc alloy, and some companies are experimenting with composite cores, dispensing with metal entirely.